BrunoLevy/learn-fpga/LiteX/ULX3S.md

   FOR NOW, NEEDS TO BE ADAPTED TO NEW LITEX)
 - fixed a video timing problem
 - added a crude Blitter to accelerate some graphic functions (clear, fillrect, fillpoly)
+- NOTE: you may need to do a [simple modification](https://github.com/enjoy-digital/litex/issues/1712) in one of LiteX's files to be able to access the SDCard.

 To generate the bitstream for the ULX3S, you will first need to: